thesabinelim/comp1531-slackr/assumptions.md

 channel_leave:
     - An owner leaving removes them from the channel's owner list.
+    - If an owner is the last owner (not inherited owner like with slackr admin/owner) of a channel, then they can't leave unless they are the only member left.

 channel_join:
     - Owner of slackr is not automatically owner of channels joined.